-Emily Chow designs, builds, edits and project manages stories that often integrate video, photography, audio and words in ways that break the typical article template mold.
+During her last stint at the Washington Post, before Mapbox, she designed, built and edited rich visual storytelling that integrated video, photography, audio and words in ways that break the typical article template mold.
 In her time as a developer and designer, she has built interactive graphics, data visualizations and digital presentations ranging from a drone crashes database to a graphic on the dangers of Great Falls, Va. to the multimedia-driven "The n-word" project.
-Now, Emily leads the Washington Post's story team.
-This cross-department team of four draws from Engineering, Design and Graphics to explore new visually-driven storytelling forms with a mission to enhance, intrigue and delight with every project.

 Emily is a graduate of Northwestern University's journalism program.
 She grew up in Cupertino, Calif., yet never owned an Apple product until moving away for college.
 In her spare time, Emily is a volunteer photographer for City Dogs Rescue, a compulsive knitter and an avid baker.

 Speaking & Teaching

 Code With Me DC 2012: Mentor

 AAJA 2013: Google fusion tables with Matt Stiles